matthewarmstr/ECS-171-Project/README.md

 # Conclusion

-Along the course of the project, we tried different versions of a neural network and dropped specific data attributes and output classes that influenced the performance of each model iteration.
-K-fold cross-validation was also used between each model iteration to quickly generalize the model's performance and determine whether new model ierations would result in sufficient performance improvements.
+During the course of the project, we tried different versions of a neural network and dropped specific data attributes and output classes that influenced the performance of each model iteration.
+K-fold cross-validation was also used between each model iteration to quickly generalize the model's performance and determine whether new model iterations would result in sufficient performance improvements.
 Overall, these efforts did help improve the performance metrics of the model.
-Looking back, we wish we did have more time to test more versions of the model with changes in different aspects (different amount of hidden layers, nodes, epochs, activation functions...etc.), since testing took a long time for each model we created.
-While the average precision and accuracy of our model was relatively high, the recall was significantly lower, so future models would hopefully be designed to avoid false negatives and improve recall.
+Looking back, we wish we had more time to test more versions of the model with changes in different aspects (different amounts of hidden layers, nodes, epochs, activation functions...etc.) since testing took a long time for each model we created.
+While the average precision and accuracy of our model were relatively high, the recall was significantly lower, so future models would hopefully be designed to avoid false negatives and improve recall.

 We also realized that trying to oversample and undersample would skew the results significantly and create a biased model, lowering the accuracy significantly.
 This would be because some classificationss would have 300 instances and others would have thousands, so an attempt to generalize them actually did not help the model fitting.
 We would hope that in order to fix this in the future, the data we handle would have a balanced number of observations across every classification type.

 # Collaboration
 Matthew Armstrong (Main Code Contributor, Writer): Led the team in the direction of how to improve the models.
 Coded most of the models and supervised most of the model training.
-Helped write the results of each model's classfication report and the overall results.
+Helped write the results of each model's classification report and the overall results.
 Matthew Tom (Writer): Started and contributed to a majority of the README.md during the abstraction and data exploration milestones, helped analyze performance results during model construction.
-Rahul Prabhu: (Code Contributor, Writer): Assisted with writing, formatting, and interpreting the results of each revised model into the README.md, contributed with coding the data exploration/visualization, researched how to efficiently display the data using catplots due to the high number of distinct classsifications.
+Rahul Prabhu: (Code Contributor, Writer): Assisted with writing, formatting, and interpreting the results of each revised model into the README.md, contributed with coding the data exploration/visualization, researched how to efficiently display the data using catplots due to the high number of distinct classifications.
 Kyle Tsuji (Code Contributor): Generated and formatted models for Revisions 2 and 3, helped determine how to create and manipulate revision models.